-The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at the close of the most recent year by \$(6,632,270) (net position).
-Of this amount, \$(15,777,380) (unrestricted net position), had it been positive, may have been used to meet the government's ongoing obligations to citizens and creditors.
+- The liabilities and deferred inflows of resources of the District exceeded its assets and deferred outflows of resources at the close of the most recent year by \$7,324,241 (net position).
+Of this amount, \$(15,944,317) (unrestricted net position), had it been positive, may have been used to meet the government's ongoing obligations to citizens and creditors.
 The negative unrestricted net position is attributable to the reporting of the District's proportional share of the actuarially determined retirement system's unfunded pension liability as well as the District's proportional share of other postemployment benefits less the system's net position ("net pension liability").
-Reporting the District's proportional share of the net pension liability does not impact the District's ability to meet its current obligations.

-The District's total net position changed by \$(687,633).

-As of the close of the current fiscal year, the District's governmental funds reported a combined ending fund balance of \$816,680, a change of \$(426,314) in comparison with the prior year.

-Net change in the unassigned fund balance for the General Fund was \$(476,853) with an end of year balance of \$149,497.
-This balance represents amounts that are not obligated or specifically designated and is available to offset the amount of local school assessment for the subsequent fiscal year.

-Consistent with prior fiscal year, due to the implementation of GASB Statement Nos 68 and 71, the District is required to record its related share of net pension liability of the New Hampshire Retirement System.
+Reporting the District's proportional share of the net pension liability does not impact the District's ability to meet its current obligations. - The District's total net position changed by \$(507,326). - As of the close of the current fiscal year, the District's governmental funds reported a combined ending fund balance of \$2,005,816, a change of \$878,109 in comparison with the prior year. - Contributing factors to the significant increase in governmental fund balance are as follows: - A State of Emergency was declared in the State of New Hampshire due to the COVID-19 pandemic.
+Effective March 16, 2020, all schools in the Litchfield School District transitioned to a remote learning environment for the remainder of the 2019-2020 School Year.
+The District elected to consolidate operations to Campbell High School and effectively shut down the other two school buildings in the District.
+Significant savings were recognized in the areas of Utilities, Supplies, and Transportation.
+As a result of these savings, the District was able to accomplish some significant projects through use of fund balance, as well as lessen the tax burden on residents by returning \$708,778 to offset property taxes. - On September 16, 2020, the voters of Litchfield at a special election, appropriated the one-time "Fiscal Disparity Funding" provided by the State of New Hampshire to the Capital Improvement Expendable Trust Fund established at the 2020 Town Meeting.
+This appropriation added \$659,432 to the trust funds held by the Town of Litchfield Trustees. - Net change in the unassigned fund balance for the General Fund was \$478,481 with an end of year balance of \$708,778.
+This balance represents amounts that are not obligated or specifically designated and is available to offset the amount of local school assessment for the subsequent fiscal year. - Consistent with prior fiscal year, due to the implementation of GASB Statement Nos 68 and 71, the District is required to record its related share of net pension liability of the New Hampshire Retirement

+System.
 The net pension liability is the District's proportionate share of the retirement system's actuarially determined unfunded pension liability less the system's net position.
 This amount is reported only on the government-wide financial statements and has no impact on the fund financial statements of the District.
-At the end of the most recent year, our net pension liability is \$16,121,674, an increase of \$1,136,740, or 7.6% above prior year.
+At the end of the most recent year, our net pension liability is \$20,384,602, an increase of \$665,639, or 3.38% above prior year.

-In addition to GASB statement Nos 68 and 71, the District is required to report in compliance with GASB Statement No 75 Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+- In addition to GASB statement Nos 68 and 71, the District is required to report in compliance with GASB Statement No 75 Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
 This statement requires the sensitivity of the Net OPEB liability to the healthcare cost trend assumption.
-Since the medical subsidy benefits are a fixed stipend, there is no sensitivity to the change in the healthcare cost trend assumption.

-The District did not issue any bonds in fiscal year 2019.
+Since the medical subsidy benefits are a fixed stipend, there is no sensitivity to the change in the healthcare cost trend assumption. - The District did not issue any bonds in fiscal year 2020.